eisaa-rice/eisaa-rice/README.md

-👋🏻 hola! i'm jésus orozco. i'm a **new-grad** software engineer based in **detroit** seeking my first professional role.
+## hola! i'm jésus orozco.

+🌮 born, raised, and based in **detroit**, i'm a **new grad software engineer** seeking my first professional role.

+🎓 i recently graduated from the **university of michigan - dearborn** with a **computer science bachelor's degree**.

-i'm trying to work on projects involving the following:
+👨🏻‍💻 i'm currently trying to work on projects involving the following:
-- [ ] HTML/CSS/JS _(current)_
+- [ ] HTML/CSS/JS
 - [ ] Next.js
 - [ ] C# & .NET
 - [ ] Java & Spring Boot
 - [ ] some LLM API

-if you'd like to connect, you can find my email, linkedin, and portfolio site by the rest of my account details.
+📫 if you'd like to connect, you can find my email, linkedin, and portfolio site by the rest of my account details.

 <br>
 <div align="center">